-- Tagging a product automatically according to the product SKU, type or names for easy discoverability.
+- I automatically tag a product according to the product SKU, type, or name for easy discoverability.

 - Ship orders with a particular tag by a specific service provider automatically.
-For instance, setting an automated trigger that if the order is coming from ‘eBay’ then ship it through USPS only.
+For instance, if the order comes from ‘eBay,’’ set an automated trigger to ship it through USPS only.

 - You can set an automation trigger that when there’s a low stock of a particular product, an email is directly sent to the supplier for placing a certain amount of quantity of that product.

-- Automation rules can be also set to make the product status out-of-stock on the live website whenever the stock of a particular item gets over.
-This will automatically update on your website, saving you from taking the orders that cannot be fulfilled.
-Similarly, automation can serve you good vice-versa, it will automatically display the item available once it has been restocked in your inventory management software.
+- Automation rules can also be set to make the product status out-of-stock on the live website whenever the stock of a particular item gets over.
+This will automatically update your website, saving you from taking orders that cannot be fulfilled.
+Similarly, automation can serve you good and vice-versa; it will automatically display the item available once it has been restocked in your inventory management software.

-- You schedule various tasks and appoint it a specific timeline.
-For instance, automation can be set up for shipping all orders via FedEx from let’s say 15th July to 15th August, since you are getting a better shipping charges deal for those days.
+- You schedule various tasks and appoint a specific timeline.
+For instance, automation can be set up for shipping all orders via FedEx from, let’s say, 15th July to 15th August since you are getting a better shipping charges deal for those days.

 Marketing and Customer Service use cases

-- You can customize your messages, emails to the customers on the basis of customer orders items, order values, etc. by automatically tagging the orders as per the order items or value.
+- You can customize your messages and emails to the customers based on customer order items, order values, etc., by automatically tagging the orders as per the order items or value.

-- You can tag a customer if he/she is a fraud and hence, the system will automatically cancel the order if it is placed by that customer again on your online portal.
+- You can tag a customer if they are a fraud.
+Hence, the system will automatically cancel the order if it is placed by that customer again on your online portal.

 - Send out thank you emails or messages automatically once the customer sends feedback or review.

-- Send loyalty program invitation automatically to the repeat customers.
+- Send loyalty program invitations automatically to repeat customers.

-Automating eCommerce processes help in reducing stress on you and your staff, achieving greater customer satisfaction as the work is error-free and thereby increasing your profitability.
+Automating eCommerce processes help reduce stress on you and your staff, achieving greater customer satisfaction as the work is error-free, thereby increasing profitability.
 Automation will allow small and medium-sized businesses to increase throughput, decrease downtime, and rapidly expand their fulfillment capacity at a lower cost.

-According to a 2018 Forrester report, “companies that master automation will take over their industries.”
-Hence, NOW is the time to switch your online business to automation mode so that you can work on your business rather than working in it.
+A 2018 Forrester report states, “Companies that master automation will take over their industries.”
+Hence, NOW is the time to switch your online business to automation mode so that you can work on your business rather than in it.

 About the Author

-As a Sr. Content Writer at Orderhive, Krishna Jani helps online vendors to learn about the latest technological advancements in managing inventory, warehouse, orders, shipping and order fulfillment.
+As a Sr. Content Writer at Orderhive, Krishna Jani helps online vendors learn about the latest technological advancements in managing inventory, warehouse, orders, shipping, and order fulfillment.